Greater Seattle's Bellevue (Shopping) Square

 Photo from Smith-Western

-NORTHGATE CENTER opened in April 1950, but it would take 2 years to fill all of its eighty store spaces.
-When fully-leased, the complex encompassed approximately 800,000 square feet, with free parking for 5,000 autos.
-Stores faced onto a central Miracle MallA kiddie ride area was installed in Northgate Square (the mall's center court).
-This particular feature would be copied in nearly every shopping mall built over the next 15 years.
+NORTHGATE CENTER opened in April 1950, but it would take 2 years to fill all of its store space.
+When fully-leased, the complex encompassed around 650,000 leasable square feet, with eighty-two stores and services.
+Free parking was provided for 5,000 autos.
+Stores faced onto a central Miracle MallA kiddie ride area was installed in Northgate Square, the mall's center court.

 NORTHGATE CENTER TENANTS 1954: